southworks/azure-botsdk-happybirthday-bamboohr-slack-bot/docs/Blobstorage&Container.md

 # Configure blobstorage & container
+This document explains how to create a new Storage account and container from the Azure Portal.

 - In your browser, navigate to the [Azure Portal](https://portal.azure.com).

 - Add new Storage account into your Azure Portal